 North Dakota Law (NDCC § 4.1-47-02) requires every person to do all things necessary and proper to control the spread of noxious weeds.
-The Noxious Weeds staff of the Plant Industries Division coordinates the efforts of county and city weed boards (see list below) and state and federal land managers to implement integrated weed management programs.
-Currently, there are weed boards in all of North Dakota’s 53 counties, and in 7 cities (Bismarck, Devils Lake, Dickinson, Fargo, Grand Forks, Wahpeton and Mandan).
+The North Dakota Department of Agriculture coordinates the efforts of county and city weed boards and state and federal land managers to implement integrated weed management programs.

 The Landowner Assistance Program (LAP) provides weed boards with cost-share assistance for noxious weed control.
 To be eligible to receive LAP funds, weed boards must levy at least 3 mills for noxious weed control, or budget an amount equal to the revenue that could be raised by a levy of three mills.
 Historically, a majority of weed boards have used these funds to provide landowners with herbicide cost-share assistance.
 Eligible county and city weed boards are responsible for developing a LAP cost-share program for their areas.